jwodder/doapi/api.md

   return a nonempty list?
 - It appears that listing a floating IP's actions can also return actions from when you previously owned the same IP, even if the address has been destroyed & recreated in the interim.
 Look into this.
+(Or maybe they fixed it?)

 # Other notes